desihub/fastspecfit/doc/fujilupe.rst

 * Khaled Said (Australian National University)
 * David Setton (University of Pittsburgh)
 * Benjamin Weaver (NSF's NOIRLab)

-JM gratefully acknowledges funding support for this work from the U.S. Department of Energy, Office of Science, Office of High Energy Physics under Award Number DE-SC0020086.

 DESI research is supported by the Director, Office of Science, Office of High Energy Physics of the U.S. Department of Energy under Contract